sargalias/boilerplate-js/README.md

   - You might want to process CSS and JS files separately (see the mini-css-extract-plugin for details).
   - You might want to add path aliases for your project.
   - Etc.

+## Notes

+**Please note that the sourcemaps for CSS with the devServer produce a bad FOUC effect.
+This is apparently a bug in the relevant packages.
+This does not happen with the production build.**